thorjeus/bybit-market-maker/README.md

 # bybit-market-maker
-Sample market maker bot for ByBit.
+A simple market maker bot for Bybit.
+Based on the `pybit` module.